shubhami7/Poker/README.md

 # Poker Game

 A simple Poker game implemented in Java.
-This program provides the foundation for simulating a poker card game with features like a standard deck, card representation, and shuffle/draw mechanics.
+This program provides the foundation for simulating a Texas Hold'em Poker game with features like a standard deck, card representation, shuffle/draw mechanics, hand evaluation, and betting mechanics.

 ## Features